pink-gin/hello-world/README.md

 # hello-world
-my first project
+This is my first project.
-I want to become a programmer, and I like pink sofubis.
+I want to become a programmer, and I like pink sofubis, especially pink ones.